 Given the thickness of the frame, the sturdiness of the corner joints, and the quality of the wood, the lid is an extremely stable construction all by itself, one that has not warped or cracked in 25+ years.
 Good enough, perhaps.
 But wait, were are my suspenders?!

-This top is attached by glue and wooden pins to a vertical four-piece perimeter framework that extends downwards an additional 130mm (5-1/8″) making the total external depth of the lid 160mm (6-5/16″).
-Theses four vertical boards are also 30mm (1-3/16″) thick, joined at each of their four corners by 7 pinned through-dovetails.
+This flat top panel is attached by glue and wooden pins to a four-piece vertical perimeter framework that extends downwards an additional 130mm (5-1/8″) making the total external depth of the lid 160mm (6-5/16″).
+The four vertical boards of the side assembly are also 30mm (1-3/16″) thick, joined at each of their four corners by 7 pinned through-dovetails.
 Even if the glue fails someday, the pins will keep the dovetails locked in-place.
-This construction makes the lid assembly extremely rigid and resistant to wracking and prevents the top and sides from warping.
+This construction makes the lid assembly extremely rigid and resistant to wracking preventing the top and sides from warping.
 This lid assembly has never cracked, warped, stuck, bound or even squeaked.
 Not once.

-Besides providing stability and a gap and crack-free seal, this construction creates the space I required to house many heavy tools inside the lid as well as the structural strength to handle the load without noticeably flexing or twisting.
+Besides providing stability and a gap and crack-free seal, this construction creates the space I required to house many heavy tools inside the lid as well as the structural strength to handle this heavy load without noticeably flexing or twisting.
 This is directly related to Performance Criteria No. 4: Accessibility.

 A wide, bold surface like this lid with exposed joints just begs for the addition of engraved metal plates and hand-forged straps of the sort easily obtainable in Japan.
-I freely admit that decorative hardware would really look cool, but I managed to avoid the temptation because history shows that, if firmly affixed to the wood, metal plates and straps tend to constrain the wood’s natural expansion and contraction often eventually opening joints and cracking wood totally defeating the purpose of the elegant frame and panel construction.
+I freely admit that decorative hardware would really look cool, and I went so far as to procure some beautiful pieces intended for Japanese tansu, but I managed to avoid the temptation to install them because, after study and reflection, I realized that history shows that, if firmly affixed to the wood, metal plates and straps tend to constrain the wood’s natural expansion and contraction often eventually opening joints and cracking the wood totally defeating the purpose of the elegant frame and panel construction.
 None of that nonsense for me, you wascally wabbit.

 The Seal Between Lid and Case